-Established in 1866, the West Virginia State Penitentiary continued housing inmates until 1995.
-At the time of its closing, 653 inmates were housed and guarded by a staff of 32 employees.
-The walls in several of the common areas feature murals painted by three inmates (plus the color-mixing help of a fourth, due to one painter’s colorblindness).
+Established in 1866, the West Virginia State Penitentiary housed incarcerated people until 1995.
+At the time of its closing, 653 were housed and guarded by a staff of 32 employees.
+The walls in several of the common areas feature murals painted by three of the people imprisoned there (plus the color-mixing help of a fourth, due to one painter’s colorblindness).

-The building was divided into four separate sections: North Hall, aka “The Alamo,” where the men whose behavior on the inside earned them 22 to 24 hours per day in a 5x7-foot cell; New Wall contained the “mainline,” everyday assortment of convicts; “Rat Row” held the rats and snitches, who had testified against their own peers in trials and thereby earned special protection and a separate exercise area in the yard; and “Honor Hall” was inhabited by the so-called “trustees,” who were the polar opposite of The Alamo’s residents; their behavior on the inside earned them special privileges and decreased security.
+The building was divided into four separate sections: North Hall, aka “The Alamo,” where the men whose behavior on the inside earned them 22 to 24 hours per day in a five-by-seven-foot cell; New Wall, which contained the “mainline,” or the general population; “Rat Row,”for those who had testified against others and needed special protection; and “Honor Hall,” for the so-called “trustees,” who had earned special privileges and decreased security.

-Beyond your average beatings and shankings, the pen has a pretty bloody undercurrent running through its history.
-For one, Charles Manson once petitioned to be relocated to the West Virginia State Penitentiary.
-His hand-written letter remains on display in the electric chair area.
-Then, on New Year’s Day in 1986, a planned riot took place.
-Ultimately the governor was called in to negotiate a settlement (the inhabitants got a new cafeteria), but not before three snitches were executed at the hands of their fellow inmates.
+A range of unusual stories are associated with the facility.
+For one, Charles Manson once petitioned to be relocated there.
+His hand-written letter remains on display in the execution area.
+Then, on New Year’s Day in 1986, there was a rebellion.
+The governor was called in to negotiate a settlement (the inhabitants got a new cafeteria), but not before three men seen as “snitches” were executed.
 In 1992, three men managed to tunnel out via the greenhouse in the prison yard.

-Obviously, this place has its fair share of ghosts and demons, literal and figurative.
-Visitors have reported seeing the “Shadow Man,” a static-y silhouette of a figure that roams the entire prison grounds, along with spirits from prison guards and inmates past.
-Compounding its already shady history, the penitentiary was built on the leveled grounds of the Adena Native American tribe’s sacred burial site.
-Sure, lots of places are purportedly located as such, but this situation is different: located directly across the street from the central, administrative tower of the prison is the Grave Creek Mound Archaeological Complex, featuring the only eponymous mound remaining in the town of Moundsville.
+This place has its fair share of ghost stories.
+Visitors have reported seeing the “Shadow Man,” a static-y silhouette that roams the grounds, in addition to others.
+Compounding its history, the penitentiary is said to have been built on the leveled grounds of the Adena tribe’s sacred burial site.
+And there’s reason to believe this, since directly across the street from the central administrative tower is the Grave Creek Mound Archaeological Complex, which is the the largest of the Adena Burial mounds and the only mound remaining in the town of Moundsville.